mars0i/pasta/README.md

 birth, each newborn snipe is placed at a random location in a randomly chosen environment.

-k-snipes (red circles) initially eat mushrooms randomly, but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.
+*k-snipes* (red circles with pointers) initially eat mushrooms randomly,  but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.

-r-snipes (blue triangles) never learn.
+*r-snipes* (blue triangles) never learn.
 They produce offspring that exhibit developmental differences: Roughly half of any snipe's offspring (upward-pointing triangles) always prefer large mushrooms;
 the others (downward-pointing triangles) always prefer small mushrooms.
-Those suited to the environment in which they live tend to survive and reproduce, and those unsuited to their environment generally to die before reproduction.
+Those suited to the environment in which they live tend to survive and reproduce, and those unsuited to their environment generally die before reproduction.

-s-snipes use a social learning, or cultural transmission strategy known as "success bias".
+*s-snipes* (purple wing shapes) use a social learning, or cultural transmission strategy known as "success bias".
 This is a form of "model bias" because it's a bias toward learning from "models" (teachers, influencers) who have certain properties.
 A newborn s-snipe (purple square) looks around at nearby